Iva and Angu

 Biography

 Katajjausiit are traditional songs unique to Inuit women of the Canadian Arctic—timeless melodies that have echoed across millennia.
-More than music, these songs carry the power to influence spirits and weather, soothe children to sleep, entertain communities, and bring warmth during the long, unforgiving Arctic winters.
+More than music, these songs have the power to influence spirits and weather, soothe children to sleep, entertain communities, and bring warmth during the long, unforgiving Arctic winters.

 Photos